adoptium/installer/msix/README.md

 Note: These commands must be run from a terminal with administrator privileges

 ## Install using MSIX file
-- If your `.msix` file was signed with a cert that is trusted by Microsoft, then you should be able to to double click it and install via the GUI.
+- If your `.msix` file was signed with a cert that is trusted by Microsoft, then you should be able to double click it and install via the GUI.
 - If it was signed by a cert that is only trusted by the local computer, you will need to run the powershell command below from a terminal with admin privileges
 - If your `.msix` file was not signed at all, you will not be able to install from it (even if your machine is in developer mode)
 ```powershell